-Much like the content of our dream worlds, the messages, emotions and symbolism that can arise in imaginal practice can be deeply personal and revealing, while it also doesn’t say anything about you as a person that they are there.
+Much like the content of dream worlds, the messages, emotions and symbolism that can arise in imaginal practice can be deeply personal and revealing, but it also doesn’t say anything about you as a person that they are there.

 One of the things that helped me open up to receiving imaginal practice was listening to Rob Burbea’s talks about it.
 I remember him sharing a story about how he had experienced a vision of fighting on a stage with a Goddess with several arms.
 He was ripping her arms off and eating them.
 He has lots of other helpful and interesting stories of his practice.
 This helped me relax around some of the violent and strange stuff that I was being shown in practice.

 I share some of my stories below.

 Another tool for opening to imaginal practice is meditating with music.
-The sense of flow and resonance that it brings into practice can allow us to access the imaginal space more easily.
+The sense of flow and resonance that it brings into practice can sometimes allow people to access the imaginal space more easily.

 Creativity comes from two things merging or reacting with each other – life wants us to be creative so eros feels good to us.
 It is our life force.

-Eros can be erotic and sexual in nature, but it can also be a kind of child-like wonder, where we want to connect with the world around us.
+Eros can be erotic and sexual in nature, but it can also be a kind of child-like wonder, where you want to connect with the world around you.
 In both cases it manifests as a feeling of aliveness and free expression.

-We are connecting to the parts of our experience that we find beautiful and compelling and allowing that desire to fuel our practice.
+You are connecting to the parts of experience that you find beautiful or compelling and allowing that desire to fuel your practice.

-When we are first starting with imaginal practice, the things that are presented can be quite soft and fuzzy.
+When you’re first starting with imaginal practice, the things that are presented can be quite soft and fuzzy.
 It can be faded colours or shapes, or a sense of a place or person evoked in us.
 All of these are lovely and interesting and worth exploring.

-If we enjoy making space for them, it is my experience that we will become more sensitive and the messages, images and feelings will become clearer.
+If you enjoy making space for them, it is my experience that you will become more sensitive and the messages, images and feelings will become clearer.